Master of Social Work

 Transfer of Coursework

 A maximum of 15 semester graduate credits may be accepted in transfer toward the SAG option.
 A maximum of 12 semester graduate credits may be accepted in transfer toward the AS/AG option.
 If the applicant has taken undergraduate or graduate social work courses from a CSWE accredited social work program, those courses may be eligible for transfer into the MSW Program.
 Non-social work courses will be evaluated to determine if they meet CSWE curriculum standards and are eligible for transfer.
-The Student Services Division will review all credit transfers based on guidelines provided by the program faculty and the dean/associate dean.
-Any questions, ambiguities, or special requests will be brought to the program director by the registrar's staff and a final decision on the transfer will be made.
+The Student Services Division will review all credit transfers based on guidelines provided by the program faculty and the Dean/Associate Dean.
+Any questions, ambiguities, or special requests will be brought to the Program Director by the registrar's staff and a final decision by the Program Director.

 Please note: prior field seminar courses and field practicum placement hours are not transferable into the program.